 However, these buses are known to get awfully crowded during peak times.

 Numerous companies offer tours to Amritsar from Delhi.
-An inexpensive option is this one-night Indian Railways Amritsar Rail Tour Package.
-Rates start from 5,244 rupees per person (triple share) and include train travel on the Swarna Shatabdi Express, all meals, accommodations, transport and sightseeing.
+An inexpensive option is the one-night Indian Railways Amritsar Rail Tour Package that includes train travel on the Swarna Shatabdi Express, all meals, accommodations, transport, and sightseeing.

 When to Go

 Amritsar has quite an extreme climate, with very hot summers and very cold winters.
 The best months to visit are October and November, and February and March.
 If you don't mind feeling a little chilly, December and January are also good times to visit.
-The temperature starts climbing from April, and the monsoon rain arrives in July.
+The temperature starts to climb in April and the monsoon rain arrives in July.

 The Golden Temple

-Apart from that, one of the temple's most incredible features is the langar (free food from the community kitchen) it provides to pilgrims or anyone who wants it.
-The temple is said to have the largest free community kitchen in the world.
-It feeds up to 100,000 people per day!
-It's possible to take a tour of the kitchen (don't miss seeing it) and even volunteer there.
+The temple is said to have the largest free community kitchen in the world and feeds up to 100,000 people per day.
+It's possible to take a tour of the kitchen—an opportunity you should not miss—and even volunteer there.

 Other Things to Do in Amritsar

-Amritsar also has a new Partition Museum dedicated to recording and preserving the experiences of those affected by the 1947 Partition of India (which took place as part of India's Independence).
-It's one of the top museums in India that showcase the country's heritage.
+Amritsar also has a new Partition Museum dedicated to recording and preserving the experiences of those affected by the 1947 Partition of India, which was enacted as part of the deal to grant India independence.
+It's one of the top museums in India and showcases an important event in India's history that has had wide-ranging effects of world politics.

 Festivals and Events